-- The monitor port on your computer is not accessible when the computer is attached to the docking station. - 1 Plug the power cord of your multimedia computer display (1) into an AC outlet. - 2 Plug the display cable (2) into the monitor port (3) □ on the computer or on the docking station. - 3 Plug the speaker cable (4) into the headphones jack (5) Ω on the computer. - 4 Plug the microphone cable (6) into the microphone jack (7) $^{\ \ \ \ \ }$ on the computer.
+The monitor port on your computer is not accessible when the computer is attached to the docking station.
+Use the MONITOR port on the docking station for connecting a multimedia computer display.

+- 1 Plug the power cord of your multimedia computer display (1) into an AC outlet. - 2 Plug the display cable (2) into the monitor port (3) \Box on the computer or on the docking station. - 3 Plug the speaker cable (4) into the headphones jack (5) \bigcirc on the computer. - 4 Plug the microphone cable (6) into the microphone jack (7) \checkmark on the computer.